 Charlottesville has four seasons: Winters can be cold, Spring and Autumn vary from cool to warm, and Summer is generally hot and humid, but nice.
 Snowfall is highly variable from year to year.
 The city is located in the center of the Commonwealth of Virginia along the Rivanna River and just east of the Blue Ridge Mountains.
 Charlottesville offers several attractions and venues for its relatively small size, including wine and beer tours, ballooning, hiking, and world-class entertainment.
 The city is both the launching pad and home of the Dave Matthews Band as well as the center of an active indie music scene.

 The University of Virginia is a public research university in Charlottesville, VA.
 It was conceived and designed by Thomas Jefferson and established in 1819.
-UVA is one of the eight original Public Ivy universities and it is the only university campus in the United States designated a World Heritage Site by UNESCO.
-In the 2013 edition of the U.S. News and World Report’s National University Rankings, the school was listed as America’s 2nd best public university; tied with UCLA and surpassed only by UC Berkeley.
+UVA is one of the eight original Public Ivy universities, and it is the only university campus in the United States designated a World Heritage Site by UNESCO.
+In the 2019 edition of the U.S. News and World Report’s National University Rankings, the school was listed as America’s 3rd best public university, surpassed only by UCLA and UC Berkeley.
 Students, staff, faculty and locals affectionately refer to UVAs campus as “the Grounds”.

 The student composition of the University was described in a feature article in the 2006 America’s Best Colleges edition of U.S. News and World Report as being “chock full of academic stars who turn down private schools like Duke, Princeton, and Cornell for, they say, a better value.”
 Indeed, in 2008 the Center for College Affordability and Productivity named the University the top value among all national public colleges and universities, and in 2009, the University was again named the “#1 Best Value” among public universities in the United States in a separate ranking by USA TODAY and the Princeton Review.